danielktaylor/kindle-weather-dashboard/README.md

 ## Building the hardware

+(I would have also considered the [inkplate-10](https://www.crowdsupply.com/soldered/inkplate-10)/[inkplate-6](https://www.crowdsupply.com/soldered/inkplate-6) had I known they existed)

 1. Buy a used Kindle Paperwhite 3 (7th Generation, 2015).
 Make sure it is running firmware version 5.16.2.1.1 (or lower) so that it can be jailbroken.
 2. Disassemble the Kindle ([ifixit guide](https://www.ifixit.com/Guide/Kindle+Paperwhite+3rd+Generation+Battery+Replacement/61550))
 3. Buy a frame.
 I bought [this frame](https://www.amazon.com/dp/B003YN10M2?ref=ppx_yo2ov_dt_b_fed_asin_title) and it was a very tight squeeze, requiring some soldering because usb adaptors wouldn't fit.
 I recommend buying a 6"x8" frame instead.
 4. Get a mat cut for the frame at a framing store.
 Dimensions of the screen are 4.75" x 3.5".
 5. Glue the Kindle to the mat using something like Kwik Seal Adhesive Caulk.
-6. Buy an angled USB connector, version AMRI-V8LE, so that you can plug in a power cable or battery: [AliExpress](https://www.aliexpress.us/item/3256801306879430.html?spm=a2g0o.order_list.order_list_main.4.6faf1802ifd8ra&gatewayAdapt=glo2usa)
+6. Buy an angled USB connector, version AMRI-V8LE, so that you can plug in a power cable: [AliExpress](https://www.aliexpress.us/item/3256801306879430.html?spm=a2g0o.order_list.order_list_main.4.6faf1802ifd8ra&gatewayAdapt=glo2usa)
-7. I bought a 0.5" thick battery pack, as well: [Amazon](https://www.amazon.com/INIU-High-Speed-Flashlight-Powerbank-Compatible/dp/B07CZDXDG8/ref=sr_1_1?dib=eyJ2IjoiMSJ9.-9EWgBmgQeNOI5x_mmVV2uKyHZUw7kLu-5RquqQORBzELnAsTflQAMoFHAdfSOHyxeOYiwfNFr_vDSk1JCqUtRskAGMEZ3RTbbCQTokNhlxieBs9wwA5qv7YbRZ5hgfecGy14MB8up1OdNymBojhzbAUuXo0QMsiNmOB39ftQPWA_l1xuwM6j3oCni4orFsIn-gyXLLGKXFx1t48ngdxGCLzNFZebubNNVBKR59TWQI.0FteQjV73eTi3J6yZUJVOBpQQvPawc5MyAVML1Dtnbs&dib_tag=se&keywords=iniu+slim&qid=1729111351&sr=8-1)
+7. I bought a bigger 5000mAh battery ([link](https://www.amazon.com/dp/B08TTLBHSS?ref=ppx_yo2ov_dt_b_fed_asin_title)) so that I didn't need to charge it often.
+It's easy to unscrew the battery, remove the sticker, and clip the wires on the original battery.
+Keep all of the circuitry and the connector, and solder in the new battery leads.
+The battery I linked has its own safety circuitry.

 ## Jailbreaking the Kindle (updated October 2024)